doocs/leetcode/solution/3100-3199/3188.Find Top Scoring Students II/README_EN.md

 ### Solution 1: Joining + Grouping + Conditional Filtering

-First, we calculate the average GPA of each student and store it in a temporary table `T`.
+First, we filter out students with an average GPA greater than or equal to 2.5 and record them in table `T`.

-Next, we join the `students` table with the `courses` table based on `major`, and then join with the `T` table based on `student_id`, followed by a left join with the `enrollments` table based on `student_id` and `course_id`.
+Next, we join the `T` table with the `students` table based on `student_id`, then join with the `courses` table based on `major`, and finally perform a left join with the `enrollments` table based on `student_id` and `course_id`.

-After that, we filter out students with an average GPA greater than or equal to 2.5, group by student ID, use the `HAVING` clause to filter students who meet the criteria, and finally sort by student ID.
+After that, we group by student ID, use the `HAVING` clause to filter out students who meet the conditions, and finally sort by student ID.

 <!-- tabs:start -->